chasehawaii/chasehawaii.github.io/index.md

 Nathan Nahina, Junior, Computer Science:

--Nice landing page I like the layout and simplicity -Maybe after logging in, can have something pop up or change on the landing page to direct you where to go next -Honolulu tag spelled wrong
+Nice landing page I like the layout and simplicity, maybe after logging in, can have something pop up or change on the landing page to direct you where to go next, Honolulu tag spelled wrong, could not add beach, filter search was cool, like the aesthetics, just need more functionality
--could not add beach
--filter search was cool
--like the aesthetics, just need more functionality

 Michael Serai, Junior, Computer Science: